SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 from the server to the network, including these elements and others, are vulnerable to modification while in transit.
 Only an on-path attacker can modify on-path metadata.
 Such an attacker could engage in other malicious activities, like corrupting the checksum or completely dropping the packet.
 For instance, an active attacker could alter the metadata to mislabel packets containing video key-frames as unimportant, but such changes are detectable by the receiver.

+It is RECOMMENDED toencrypt or obfuscate the metadata information so it is only availableto hosts and to authorized network elements.
+The method ofencryption or obfuscation is not described in this document butrather in other documents describing how this metadata is encodedand exchanged amongst hosts and network elements.
 The privacy implications of revealing metadata to network elements need to be thoroughly analyzed.
-This analysis should ensure that any exposure of metadata does not compromise user privacy or allow unauthorized entities to infer sensitive information about the data being transmitted.
+This analysis should ensure that any exposure of metadata does not compromise user privacy or allow unauthorized entities to infer sensitive information about the data being transmitted while maintaining minimal resource consumption.

 Requirements: